sage-code/eve/manual/processing.md

 ```

 ## Numeric format
-Number type is implementing format() aspect.
-This aspect has one string parameter that is optional.
+Number type is implementing format() method.
+This method has one string parameter that is optional.

 ```
-  aspect format(n ∈ Number, f ∈ String) ∈ String;
+  method format(n ∈ Number, f ∈ String) ∈ String;
 ```

 Where "f" is a pattern: '(ap:m.d)'